 Clara really enjoyed painting away – however, she did sometimes draw on the door frame by accident.
 It did wipe off but it has left a couple of faint marks on the gloss.
 The pens are not recommended for children under 3 though, so while I could trust my 6 year old to draw nicely on the chalk board, I’d have to keep a closer eye on 2 year old Clara unless I want my entire kitchen decorated in bright markers!

-You will need to enter an email address but this won’t be published – it’s just so I can contact you if you win.
-The closing date for this giveaway is midnight on Friday 24th March 2017.
+The closing date for this giveaway was midnight on Friday 24th March 2017.
 The winner will be selected at random and contacted within 48 hours of the competition closing.
 Chalkola will arrange to send the prize out to the lucky winner (to a UK address only).

 Please follow Chalkola on social media for more creative ideas, savings and giveaways: